 • This is a phenomenal time within our movement and we should capitalize on the ability to educate them!

-Health Freedom Florida has several pieces of "language" to address existing concerning legislation.
+Health Freedom Florida in partnership with has several pieces of "language" to address existing concerning legislation.
 This language can be used to have legislators create bills that we would like them to submit for the Florida Legislative Session in 2021, and are currently seeking sponsors.
 More information below.

 This is the draft language of what we have been presenting to legislators.